 Later, you will find out they were referring to their fantasy reality, and asking if you enjoyed being there with them.
 A charming paper house the one they built, can’t live inside though.

-Huge thank you to Natalie Patterson for being so open and vulnerable in her writing and work, inspiring me and thousands of others to do the same.
+Huge thanks to Natalie Patterson for being so open and vulnerable in her writing and work, inspiring me and thousands of others to do the same.